Fatimid Caliphate: Final decline

 Al-Bata'ihi took al-Afdal's place as vizier, but unlike his predecessors he had less support in the army and was ultimately reliant on the caliph for power.
 In 1124, he lost Tyre to the Crusaders.
 He was also responsible for constructing a small but notable mosque in Cairo, the Al-Aqmar Mosque, which was completed in 1125 and has largely survived to the present day.
 That same year, however, Caliph al-Amir had him arrested, probably due to his failure to resist the Crusaders or due to the caliph's resentment of his wealth and power.
 Three years later he was executed.
 Al-Amir then ruled the Caliphate personally, briefly interrupting the long period of de facto rule by the caliph's viziers.
 Al-Amir himself was assassinated in 1130, probably by the Nizari Assassins.

 Al-Amir did not leave an adult heir but apparently had a son born shortly before his death, known as al-Ṭayyib.
 One of Al-Amir's cousins (a grandson of al-Mustansir), Abd al-Majid, had himself appointed regent.
 Under pressure from the army, one of al-Afdal's sons, Abu Ali Ahmad (known as Kutayfat), was appointed vizier with titles similar to al-Afdal and Badr al-Jamali.
 Kutayfat attempted to depose the Fatimid dynasty by imprisoning Abd al-Majid and by declaring himself to be the representative of Muhammad al-Muntazar, the "hidden" Imam awaited by Twelver Shi'as.
 The coup did not last long, as Kutayfat was assassinated in 1131 by al-Amir's followers in the Fatimid establishment.
 Abd al-Majid was released and resumed his role as regent.
 In 1132, however, he declared himself to be the new Imam-Caliph, taking the title of al-Hafiz, sidelining the infant al-Ṭayyib and breaking with the tradition of the succession passing directly from father to son.
-Most of the Fatimid lands acknowledged his succession, but the Sulayhids in Yemen did not and broke away from the Caliphate in Cairo, recognizing al-Ṭayyib as the true Imam.
+Most of the Fatimid lands acknowledged his succession, but the Sulayhids in Yemen did not and broke away from the Caliphate in Cairo, recognising al-Ṭayyib as the true Imam.
 This caused another schism between the Hafizi and Tayyibi branches of the Musta'li Isma'ilis.